Aliases for PARP2 Gene

 GeneCards Summary for PARP2 Gene

 PARP2 (Poly(ADP-Ribose) Polymerase 2) is a Protein Coding gene.
-Diseases associated with PARP2 include Osebold-Remondini Syndrome and Arthrogryposis, Renal Dysfunction, And Cholestasis 1.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Nucleotide excision repair.
+Diseases associated with PARP2 include Osebold-Remondini Syndrome and Cockayne Syndrome.
+Among its related pathways are Apoptosis Modulation and Signaling and Telomere C-strand (Lagging Strand) Synthesis.
 Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is PARP1.

 UniProtKB/Swiss-Prot Summary for PARP2 Gene